 The architecture of the CCPP and its connection to a host model is shown in Figure 1.1.
-Two elements of the CCPP are highlighted: a library of physical parameterizations (CCPP-Physics) that conforms to selected standards and an infrastructure (CCPP-Framework) that enables connecting the physics to a host model.
-The third element (not shown) is the CCPP Single Column Model (SCM), a simple host model that can be used with the CCPP Physics and Framework.
+There are two distinct parts to the CCPP: a library of physical parameterizations (CCPP-Physics) that conforms to selected standards and an infrastructure (CCPP-Framework) that enables connecting the physics to a host model.